National Safety Stand-Down: OSHA Hosts Event To Prevent Falls In Construction

 Set Up a Free Consultation with an Oakland Construction Accident Lawyer

 At Venardi Zurada, LLP, our team is prepared to assist with all available remedies if you were hurt in a workplace accident.
-For more information about your rights, please contact our firm to schedule a no-cost case review at our offices in Oakland, Walnut Creek, and Redding, CA. After learning the details, we advise you on filing a workers’ comp claim or personal injury lawsuit.
+For more information about your rights, please contact our firm to schedule a no-cost case review at our offices in Oakland and Walnut Creek, CA. After learning the details, we advise you on filing a workers’ comp claim or personal injury lawsuit.